SPONSORED BY AN UNRESTRICTED EDUCATIONAL GRANT FROM KARL STORZ

 Complete the General Information section, which includes your contact information as well as the Primary and Secondary (if applicable) Institution information.

 Applicants must complete the SUS Member Research Mentor and Department Chair Information section.
-Please note: automatic emails from the SUS grant application system will be sent to both the Research Mentor and Department Chair requesting them to upload letters of recommendation upon submissions of your application.
+Please note: automatic emails from the SUS grant application system will be sent to both the Research Mentor and Department Chair requesting them to upload letters of recommendation as soon as they are added in your application.
 You should contact your letter writers in advance so that they know to expect the email.
 Applications are not considered complete until the letters have been received, therefore you should complete that section of the application well in advance of the deadline to allow your letter writers time to upload their letters.

 LETTERS OF RECOMMENDATION